 As is the case at all Hawaiian airports, KOA has strict agricultural inspections on both arrival and departure.
 Such protocols are in place to restrict the movement of fresh fruits, plants, flowers and other goods between Hawaii and the U.S. mainland that could harbor pests or diseases.

-In addition, all carry-on baggage will be inspected at security checkpoints located near boarding areas.
+In addition, all carry-on baggage will be inspected at security checkpoints and again near boarding areas.
 Inspections are fairly quick, but be sure to factor them into your travel plans, especially if you’re connecting at KOA during peak travel times.

 The bottom line, no matter where you’re headed: Be prepared to open your bags at least once during your time at KOA, which may require you to repack.